-- 16.34 The Framework confirms that the purpose of the planning system is to contribute to the achievement of sustainable development, identifying three dimensions to sustainable development: an economic, social and environmental dimension.
+16.37 The Framework confirms that the purpose of the planning system is to contribute to the achievement of sustainable development, identifying three dimensions to sustainable development: an economic, social and environmental dimension.
 In respect of the first of these, the current proposal would provide economic benefits through the creation of temporary employment during the construction phase.
 The provision of additional and more modern affordable housing within the Borough generally satisfies the social dimension.
 The social role of sustainable development is also described as fostering a well-designed and safe built environment, with accessible services and open spaces that reflect current and future needs.
 The proposal is considered to satisfy this objective due to the development being generally well designed.
-In respect of the third dimension (environmental), the proposal would remove an underused garage site and provide additional landscaping features (which would be the subject of a pre-commencement condition).
-The proposed development is considered to be of an enhanced visual quality when compared to the existing development on the site and would deliver much needed affordable homes in the Borough. - The proposed development is therefore considered to represent sustainable development.
+In respect of the environmental, the proposal would remove an underused garage site and provide additional landscaping features.
+The proposed development is considered to be of an enhanced visual quality when compared to the existing development on the site and would deliver much needed affordable homes in the Borough.

+The proposed development is therefore considered to represent sustainable development.
 There is also sufficient evidence to be confident that overall, the development would not cause significant harm to the amenity of nearby residents, create noise pollution or have a severe impact upon the highway network.